Seminole State wins national award for outstanding STEM education

 As part of the award, Seminole State, in partnership with the Aspen Institute, will select students to be recognized as Siemens Technical Scholars and receive a scholarship of $3,500 to $10,000 to continue their education or pay student loan debt.
 These diverse scholars will share their stories with their peers to demonstrate the economic opportunity available in STEM careers.

 Seminole State College of Florida, established in 1965, serves nearly 30,000 students across six sites in Central Florida.
 A comprehensive college, Seminole State has awarded more than 100,000 credentials, from bachelor's degrees to high school diplomas, and offers more than 200 degrees, certificates and programs designed for success.
 For more about the college, visit seminolestate.edu

 - Like us on Facebook: www.facebook.com/seminolestate

 - Watch us on YouTube: www.youtube.com/user/SeminoleStateCollege

-The Aspen Institute College Excellence Program aims to advance higher education practices, policies, and leadership that significantly improve student outcomes.
-The program is part of the Aspen Institute, a global nonprofit organization committed to realizing a free, just, and equitable society.About the Siemens Foundation
+The Aspen Institute College Excellence Program aims to advance higher education practices, policies, and leadership that significantly improve student outcomes, especially for the growing population of low-income students and students of color on American campuses.

 The Siemens Foundation has invested more than $122 million in the United States to advance workforce development and education initiatives in science, technology, engineering and math.
 The Siemens Foundation’s mission is inspired by the culture of innovation, research and continuous learning that is the hallmark of Siemens’ companies.
 Together, the programs at the Siemens Foundation are closing the opportunity gap for young people in the U.S. and igniting and sustaining today’s STEM workforce and tomorrow’s scientists and engineers.
 For further information, visit www.siemens-foundation.org or follow @sfoundation